putyourlightson/craft-campaign/docs/contacts.md

 To **export** contacts to a CSV file, go to Contacts → Export and select a mailing list and the fields to export.

 To **sync** contacts with users, go to Contacts → Sync and select a mailing list and user group to sync.
+Every time a user in the selected user group is created, updated or deleted, the contact in the synced mailing list will also be created, updated or removed accordingly.
+Modifications to contacts will NOT affect users.

 ### Getting Contacts
 You can get contacts from your templates with `craft.campaign.contacts` which returns an [Element Query](https://docs.craftcms.com/v3/element-queries.html).

     // Gets the first contact with the specified email address
     {% set contact = craft.campaign.contacts.email('jim@bean.com').one() %}

     {% if contact %}
        <a href="mailto: {{ contact.email }}">{{ contact.name }}</a>
     {% endif %}